|

 An estimate of the amount that will be gained in a game of chance, calculated by multiplying the probability of winning by the number of points won each time

-There are three axioms of probability: 1.
-Probability is always more than zero 2.
-The chance that something happens is 1,or 100% 3.
-If two events cannot both occur at the same time, the chance that either one occurs is the sum of the chances that each occurs
+There are three axioms of probability: 1) The probability of an event is a real number greater than or equal to zero; 2) The sum of the probabilities of all possible outcomes of a given experiment is 1; 3) If two events cannot both occur at the same time, the chance that either one occurs is the sum of the chances that each occurs.

 A diagram showing a system of connections or interrelations between two or more things by using bars